 - reefer (refrigerated cargo) vessels;

-- a mobile offshore drilling unit that is on an interstate or overseas voyage.
+- a mobile offshore drilling unit that is on an overseas voyage.

 The MTOFSA requires security assessments be undertaken of regulated Australian ship operations and is a critical part of successfully developing a security plan.
 Security risks and vulnerabilities identified through this assessment inform mitigation measures contained in the security plan.